fleetdm/fleet/handbook/product/README.md

 ## Product design process

 The product team is responsible for product design tasks.
 These include drafting changes to the Fleet product, reviewing and collecting feedback from engineering, sales, customer success, and marketing counterparts, and delivering these changes to the engineering team.

 Look here for more information about [Using Figma](https://fleetdm.com/handbook/digital-experience#fleet-website).

 ### Drafting

-* Move an issue that is assigned to you from the "Ready" column of the [🛸 Product team (weekly) board](https://github.com/orgs/fleetdm/projects/17) to the "In progress" column.
+* Take the top issue that is assigned to you in the "Prioritized" column of the Backlog board.

 * Create a page in the [Fleet EE (scratchpad, dev-ready) Figma file](https://www.figma.com/file/hdALBDsrti77QuDNSzLdkx/%F0%9F%9A%A7-Fleet-EE-dev-ready%2C-scratchpad?node-id=3923%3A208793) and combine your issue's number and title to name the Figma page.